Angelguirao/LifeOS/README.md

 Rather than ignoring these, LifeOS tries to **interface with them**.
 Through free-form journaling, emotional metadata, fuzzy AI linking, and time-based transitions, LifeOS allows *the unstructured and uncertain* to coexist alongside structured data.

 **This is not just software.**
-It’s a **mirror** for self-awareness, and a **canvas** for lived experience—quantized, yes, but also messy, poetic, and irreducibly human.
+It's a **mirror** for self-awareness, and a **canvas** for lived experience—quantized, yes, but also messy, poetic, and irreducibly human.

 Let LifeOS be a memory system.
 Let it also be an experiment in meaning.